TRI-AMDD/piro/README.md

 ## Prerequisites

-### Python 3.7
+### Python 3.9
- - `piro` uses Python 3.7.
-If you wish to develop or run a local server, we recommend following the Docker instructions below to create your own `piro` container instead of configuring your local environment.
+ - `piro` uses Python 3.9.
+If you wish to develop or run a local server, you can also following the Docker instructions below to create your own `piro` container instead of configuring your local environment.

 ### Pymatgen API key
  - `piro` has a dependency on `pymatgen` which requires you to generate an API key.
 Go [here](https://materialsproject.org/open) and follow the instructions to generate your API key.